Cellmidia/slate/source/includes/_campaigns.md

 Argumento | Mensagem
 --------- | -----------
-content | The content "invalid" needs to be between 10 and 150 chars. title | The title "invalid" needs to be between 4 and 60 chars. sender | The sender "invalid" needs to be between 3 and 10 chars.
+content | The content needs to be between 10 and 150 chars. title | The title needs to be between 4 and 60 chars. sender | The sender needs to be between 3 and 10 chars. schedule | Schedule needs to be a date in format: Y-m-d H:M